jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ### Who i Am ?

-- Best Known author of [Learning Three.js Blog](http://learningthreejs.com/)
+- Best Known as the author of [Learning Three.js Blog](http://learningthreejs.com/)
 - Wrote more than [45 game extensions for three.js](http://www.threejsgames.com/extensions/)
 - Lead for
 Three.js Team at [Daqri](http://daqri.com) in Dublin